mattkirkland/design-methods/schedule.md

 - TUE Sep 1 - your notion notebook / process journal / etc
 - THU Sep 3 - Don Norman in one lecture
 LEARN
 - TUE Sep 8 - your pet project should be chosen by now.
+Intro to research - why do designers research?
-- THU Sep 10
+- THU Sep 10 -
 - TUE Sep 15
 - THU Sep 17
 - TUE Sep 22